Updated: May 22, 2023

 While primarily used as an antidepressant, many doctors are prescribing trazodone for sleep issues.
-It’s important to talk with you doctor about the side effects trazodone can cause, and determine whether or not trazodone is an effective agent for insomnia and other sleep disorders and, more importantly, whether it’s safe to use in this capacity.
-Although it’s consider safe, trazodone addictions can develop in some people.
-If you need help with a drug of alcohol addiction talk to Landmark Recovery today.
-Read more to understand the risks associated with taking trazodone, including how the drug impacts your body and brain.
-Our infographic helps explain how trazodone works.
-Let’s start by examining what trazodone does.
+It’s important to talk with your doctor about the side effects trazodone can cause and determine whether or not trazodone is an effective agent for insomnia and other sleep disorders and, more importantly, whether it’s safe to use in this capacity.

 What Is Trazodone?

 Trazodone was first developed to treat the symptoms of depression.
 Doctors may also prescribe trazodone for the treatment of anxiety, schizophrenia, and uncontrollable movements that crop up as a side effect of other meds.
 Trazodone belongs to a class of medications called serotonin modulators.
 These drugs work by moderating levels of serotonin – a neurotransmitter – in the brain and increasing its availability in the CNS (central nervous system).
 Because of it’s effects on serotonin, trazodone functions well as a sleep aid.

 Many other antidepressants are more effective at treating depression while the chemical composition of trazodone gives it mild sedating properties, often unwanted if being used to treat depression.
 So, although not designed as a sedative or hypnotic to address sleep disorders, doctors are now prescribing trazodone off-label to mitigate insomnia.